KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/09-02-2025 - EurekaLabs practice - Deep Dive into LLMs like ChatGPT/README.md

 LLM for "text completion" tasks is another game changer.
 This is still under development.
 A few years ago this type of algorithm was a fantasy, but today each of us can take it and train it for a specific task thanks to Andrej, and others who move forward this field.
 For a couple of dollars.
 To work as an assistant in daily tasks.
 <br /><br />
-At current level these visual recognition models + LLM are already really useful when you think how many things of this type similar to AOI can be automated.
+At current level visual recognition models + LLM are already really useful when you think how many things of this type similar to AOI can be automated.
 <br /><br />
 But what Andrej does and his approach to LLM is something more.
 This is really helpful stuff.
 <br /><br />